Hadeweka/Crystal2Day/README.md

 having to worry about common implementation details.

 Currently this project is in an early state, but will be expanded over time.
+Note that its syntax may change (frequently) until version 1.0.0.

 # Features